github-xiaogang/woodpecker/usage.md

 <h3 class="index-h3">Thanks for using WoodPecker！</h3>

-To use WoodPecker, you need import WoodPeckeriOS.framework to your project.
+To use WoodPecker, you need import WoodPeckeriOS.framework to your project, WoodPeckeriOS.framework will automatically startup and connect to mac client.

 **CocoaPods:**